 Inflammation is a definite contributor to bone loss, and it should be no surprise that sugar is also an inflammatory substance in and of itself.
-But sugar also feeds yeast, and yeast is also inflammatory.
-So consider beer brewers.
-They add sugar, yeast and water to make their beer.
+But, sugar also feeds yeast, and yeast is also inflammatory.
+For example, beer breweries add sugar, yeast and water to make their beer.
 The sugar feeds the yeast and the byproduct is the alcohol that can then be turned into beer.
 Because of the high sugar American diet, we are primed to have problems with yeast that is thought to be a root cause of a large number of inflammatory diseases.
 It is, of course, best known as the cause for the common “yeast infection."

 When sugar is consumed, it increases the glucose in your cells.
-Excessive glucose levels through a complex process, result in your body becoming more acidic.
+Excessive glucose levels result in your body becoming more acidic.
 The body does not like that at all and it mobilizes calcium and magnesium from the bone matrix to decrease the acidity of your blood, ultimately excreting these minerals in the urine.
-So it sucks out calcium from the bone to serve as an antacid.
+So the body sucks out calcium from the bone to serve as an antacid.
 Two main components of strong bone, calcium and magnesium are sacrificed into the urine, the result of high sugar in the body.

 Sugar also lowers your vitamin D levels.
 Vitamin D is a key element in the heterodimer of A, D, K2, and thyroid that stimulate the DNA to make osteocalcin, the sticky substance in bone that binds the calcium.
 Without osteocalcin, the osteoblasts (bone-building cells) cannot complete their construction project.

 There is also an adrenal problem that results from too much sugar.
-Sugar boosts the production of cortisol.
-This is a stress hormone that inhibits calcium absorption and slows down the osteoblasts.
+Sugar boosts the production of cortisol which is a stress hormone that inhibits calcium absorption and slows down the osteoblasts.